vsc-eco/docs/docs/Roles/01_Liquidity Providers.md

 ### What Are Liquidity Providers?

-Liquidity Providers (LPs) are users who deposit tokens into liquidity pools on VSC to enable cross-chain swaps and decentralized trading.
+Liquidity Providers (LPs) are users who add tokens to VSC’s liquidity pools.
+Their contributions make cross-chain swaps and decentralized trading possible.
 In return for supplying assets, LPs earn fees and may be eligible for additional rewards.
 LPs are fundamental to the VSC ecosystem, providing the capital that powers Automated Market Makers (AMMs), cross-chain settlement, and efficient token routing.

-Unlike centralized exchanges where liquidity is maintained by a small set of market makers, VSC democratizes access to this role, allowing anyone to become a liquidity provider and earn yield on their capital.
+Unlike centralized exchanges where a few market makers control liquidity, VSC opens the door for anyone to become an LP and earn rewards by providing liquidity.

 ### The Role of LPs in VSC